Review: ‘What Jennifer Did,’ starring Bill Courtice, Deborah Gladding, Alan Cooke, Hong Ngo, Nam Nguyen, David MacDonald and Fernando Baldassini

 Written and directed by Sam Esmail, “Leave the World Behind” is based on Rumaan Alam’s 2020 novel of the same name.
 It’s a mostly suspenseful movie that occasionally drags and gets repetitive in some areas when it becomes obvious that certain characters are stuck being where they are during a massive cyberattack that sends things into chaos.
 Viewers will get more satisfaction from watching “Leave the World Behind” if they don’t expect the movie to answer the question of how the cyberattack happened.
 It’s more important to see “Leave the World Behind” for what it is: an exploration of why the characters say and do the things they do during this attack.

 “Leave the World Behind” begins by introducing the four-person family whose weekend vacation is disrupted by this mysterious catastrophe.
-Upper-middle-class spouses Amanda Sandford (played by Julia Roberts) and Clay Sandford (played by Ethan Hawke) live in New York City with their two children: 16-year-old Archie Sandford (played by Charlie Evans) and Rosie Evans (played by Farrah Mackenzie), who’s about 12 or 13 years old.
+Upper-middle-class spouses Amanda Sandford (played by Julia Roberts) and Clay Sandford (played by Ethan Hawke) live in New York City with their two children: 16-year-old Archie Sandford (played by Charlie Evans) and Rose Evans (played by Farrah Mackenzie), who’s about 12 or 13 years old.
 Clay wakes up one morning to find out that Amanda has spontaneously rented a luxury vacation home on New York’s Long Island for the family to have a getaway weekend.

 Amanda, who is an ad agency executive, is domineering and has a prickly personality.
 Early on the movie, she tells Clay one of the main reasons why she wants to have this getaway trip: “I hate people.”
 Clay, who is a book author, is friendly and easygoing.
 Amanda tends to think the worst of people, while Clay is much more open-minded and optimistic.

 When the Sandfords arrive at the house, which is near a beach, things seem to be going very well.
-Rose does some grocery shopping at a nearby store and notice a man in the parking lot.
+Amanda does some grocery shopping at a nearby store and notices a man in the parking lot.
 He’s stocking his truck with a lot of water and canned goods, as if he’s preparing for an emergency.
 Viewers later find out that this man is a contractor named Danny (played by Kevin Bacon), who is indeed a “doomsday prepper.”

 It isn’t long before bizarre thngs start to happen.
 The Sandfords are at a beach that is fairly crowded when an oil tanker slowly heads toward the beach and then crashes on the beach.
 Luckily, no one on the beach gets hurt, but it appears to be a ship that got there on its own, since no one is inside the ship.
 The beach patrol employees have no answer for this weird incident.